chloedolma/melbirdz/README.md

 All about birds in Melbourne according to a 2019 study in the CBD.

 # Project setup 📽
-1. NodeHS with version specified in `.nvmrc`
+1. NodeJS with version specified in `.nvmrc`
 2. `pnpm` latest version

 # Install and run project 🏃